Urigo/tortilla/README.md

 #### Tag Step

-$ npm run step -- tag --step="step index"
+$ npm run step -- tag --step="step index" --message="step message"

-Add a new super-step and finish the current step.
+Add a new super-step and finish the current step with the provided message (Will open an editor if no message is provided).
 This will add a new step tag to your commits list and it will initialize an empty instructions markdown file.
 If you would like to edit the instruction file, simply use the [step editing](#edit-step) helper and amend your changes to the recent commit.